AACR-Minorities in Cancer Research Jane Cooke Wright Lectureship

 The AACR-Minorities in Cancer Research Jane Cooke Wright Lectureship was first presented in 2006.
 The lectureship is intended to recognize an outstanding scientist who has made meritorious contributions to the field of cancer research and who has, through leadership or by example, furthered the advancement of minority investigators in cancer research.

-The Award recipient will receive an honorarium and present the AACR-Minorities in Cancer Research Jane Cooke Wright Lectureship during the AACR Annual Meeting 2021 in Washington, DC.
+The award recipient will receive an honorarium and present the AACR-Minorities in Cancer Research Jane Cooke Wright Lectureship during the AACR Annual Meeting 2021.

 Learn more about Dr. Jane Cooke Wright.